Home

 By Write On with Jamie

-This resource explains the entire process of writing thorough and concise quote writing lead and summary in an essay.
+This resource explains the entire process of writing a thorough and concise general statement and detail statements and incorporating this technique in their writing.
 The PowerPoint and worksheets allow students to practice and develop their writing skills.
-Detailed lesson plans make implementing the lesson easy for teachers.
+The detailed lesson plans make implementing the lesson easy for teachers.

 This no-prep lesson is adaptable for in-class instruction, distance learning, or independent student work.
 The PowerPoint can be presented as whole class instruction or assigned for students to complete at home.